 Creating a Plan

 A well-thought-out plan ensures you stay on track with your debt repayment goals.
-It helps avoid accumulating additional debt by keeping your focus on clearing existing balances.
+It also helps you avoid accumulating additional debt by focusing on clearing existing balances.

 Managing Finances